Trading Psychology – 11 Traits that Separate Winners from Losers

 One trader with enough capital can completely invalidate your analysis.
 It doesn’t take a herd of people yelling and screaming on the floor or placing thousands of trades over the internet.
 Remember, it only takes one person somewhere on planet earth to decide that the stock should go higher or lower.

 So, where does this leave you?
 First, don’t think we are discouraging you from doing technical analysis.
 Right the opposite in fact.
 However, the point being made is that you must remove any emotional attachment for what the market can or will do next.
 You have to believe that the market will and can do anything.

 Once you understand that this is all a game of probabilities, but outcomes are random, you’ll find that successful trading psychology and mindset is much easier to embrace.

 3. Review Your Equity Curve

-People spend a lot of time analyzing their individual winners and losing trades looking for some sort of insight that will help them crack the code.
-Maybe if I choose a different moving average or if I cut my losses earlier.
-These all are helpful things when looking at one or two trades, but how would this impact your trading psychology?
+Junior traders spend a lot of time analyzing their individual winning and losing trades looking for some sort of insight that will help them crack the code.
+Perhaps choosing a different moving average or cutting losses earlier would have helped you in hindsight.
+These all are helpful things when developing an edge, but how would this impact your trading psychology?

 4. No More Tips

 The internet provides a plethora of market analysis and opinions.
 There are literally hundreds of sites that will tell you what the market is going to do next.
 Here at Tradingsim, we are educator-agnostic.
 We like to provide material more general in nature since everyone’s system is different.
 We never know what the market is going to do next.

 Follow as many gurus or methodologies as you want, but know that each method will tell the same story but with a slight variations.
 It is up to you to become self-sufficient in the market.